090 Exchange Invest Weekly Podcast April 17th, 2021

 Without dwelling on the minutiae of each case, let's say this is somewhat akin to having the casino barman serving in a spiked drink while reading your cards and telling the dealer your hand.

-Suffice it to say that the London or New York Stock Exchanges are strictly forbidden from trading against the boss's clients.
+London or New York Stock Exchanges are strictly forbidden from trading against the boss's clients.
 However, the weirdest element of this case is that Coinbase isn't even directly under the US CFTC remit.
 In fact, it's not clear just where cryptocurrency lies in US regulation, leading to the curious conundrum that while Coinbase CEO and Co-Founder Brian Armstrong now enjoy a 15 billion fortune (on paper at least) other pioneering crypto exchange founders like Arthur Hayes of BITMEX watched Coinbase stock trading in New York while on a $10 million bail bond.

-Away from these puzzling regulatory factors, the question immediately arises as to why Coinbase suddenly found itself propelled to a giddying $100 billion valuation in the midst of the current Bitcoin craze.
+Away from these puzzling regulatory factors, the question immediately arises as to why Coinbase suddenly found itself propelled to a giddying $100 billion valuation in the midst of the current Bitcoin craze

 There's no doubt Coinbase has grown rapidly, and in its prospectus, it stated some 43 million users.
 Attaining a client base of more than the population of California is a remarkable achievement - particularly in under a decade.
 However, its opening trade price: a $100 billion valuation that made each client worth over $2,300.